Joseph Dawson III

 Joseph Dawson III (born 1970) is a United States district judge of the United States District Court for the District of South Carolina.

 Education

-Dawson earned his Bachelor of Arts from The Citadel, and his Juris Doctor from the University of South Carolina School of Law.
+Dawson earned his Bachelor of Arts from The Citadel and his Juris Doctor from the University of South Carolina School of Law.

-Career
+Military Service and legal career

+From 1999 to 2009, Dawson was a judge advocate general for the South Carolina Army National Guard, and he was a judge advocate general in the U.S. Army Reserve in 2009.
+He earned numerous awards and ended his military service as a captain.